the-artinet-project/artinet-sdk/README.md

 - `cancel-task`: Cancel a running task
 - `agent://card`: Retrieve the AgentCard
 - `send-streaming-message`, `task-resubscribe` & `push-notifications` etc are currently not supported by default.
-  - Leverage the A2A Zod Schemas to implement them manually.
+- Leverage the A2A Zod Schemas to manually implement your own tools.

 ## Contributing